 “Opportunistic” MVA Plaintiff Misses Deadline to Sue for Damages

-In a recent motor vehicle accident case, the court rejected the plaintiff’s late-breaking switch in litigation strategy as “opportunistic”.
-Instead, it allowed the defendant to amend his court pleadings a full two years after the accident, which potentially shut out the plaintiff’s personal injury claims entirely.
+In a recent motor vehicle accident case Trudeau v.
+Cavanagh, the court rejected the plaintiff’s late-breaking switch in litigation strategy as “opportunistic” and instead, allowed the defendant to amend his court pleadings a full two years after the accident which would potentially have the effect of shutting out the plaintiff’s personal injury claims entirely.

-Trudeau sued Cavanaugh for personal injuries he claimed to have suffered when the motor vehicles they were each driving collided.
-Two weeks later, Trudeau learned from his insurer that he had been denied coverage, on the basis that in his policy he had endorsed himself as an “excluded driver”.
-This also meant he was uninsured at the time of the accident, and should theoretically have pursued the car’s prior owner and the insurer – not Cavanaugh – for any personal injury damages.
-However, Trudeau did not do so.
+In this case, the Plaintiff Trudeau sued the Defendant Cavanagh for personal injuries he claimed to have suffered when the motor vehicles they were each driving collided.
+Two weeks later, the Plaintiff Trudeau learned from his insurer that he had been denied coverage on the basis that in his policy he had endorsed himself as an “excluded driver” and was uninsured at the time of the accident and should theoretically have pursued the car’s prior owner and the insurer and not the Defendant Cavanagh for personal injury damages.
+However, the Plaintiff Trudeau did not do so.

-More than two full years later, after learning of Trudeau’s uninsured “excluded driver” status, Cavanaugh realized that he likely had a complete defence to Trudeau’s personal injury claims against him, under provincial insurance law.
-He asked the court’s permission to amend his Statement of Defence accordingly.
-However, the timing of Cavanaugh’s request was important: the two years marked the deadline (known as the “limitation period”) for Trudeau to bring further claims against Cavanaugh or anyone else.
+More than two full years later, after learning of Trudeau’s uninsured “excluded driver” status, Cavanagh realized that he likely had a complete defence to Trudeau’s personal injury claims against him under provincial insurance law.
+Accordingly, Cavanagh asked the court’s permission to amend his Statement of Defence.
+However, the timing of Cavanagh’s request was important as the two year limitation period for Trudeau to bring further claims against Cavanagh or anyone else had expired.

-In short: Trudeau had failed to take timely steps to assert his legal remedies and bring actions against the correct parties.
-Despite the potential repercussions to him, the court allowed the amendment to Cavanaugh’s Statement of Defence even two years after the accident, and even though it might serve to block certain personal injury claims by Trudeau completely.
+In sum, the court concluded that Trudeau had failed to take timely steps to assert his legal remedies and bring actions against the correct parties, and therefore, despite the potential repercussions to him, the court allowed the amendment to Cavanagh’s Statement of Defence even two years after the accident, even though it might serve to block certain personal injury claims by Trudeau completely.
 (That issue would be left for a later full trial).
 See Trudeau v.
 Cavanagh.